Infrared

 SENSOcare®

-Every person processes heat differently.
-Above all, the skin's ability to absorb heat is affected by many factors and the shape of the day.
-That is why Physiotherm has developed SENSOcare®.
-Sensors measure the skin temperature of your back in a contactless manner every second during use.
-Algorithms based on findings from clinical studies independently adjust the radiator temperature and thus the infrared intensity and spectrum to the needs of the body on the basis of these measured values.
-The SENSOcare® safety technology thus permanently optimises the heat supply and can protect your skin from burns.
+Everyone processes heat differently.
+Above all, the skin's ability to absorb heat is affected by many factors and the form of the day.
+This is why Physiotherm has developed SENSOcare®.
+Sensors measure the skin temperature of your back every second without contact during use.
+Algorithms based on findings from clinical studies use these measurements to automatically adjust the emitter temperature and therefore the infrared intensity and spectrum to the body's needs.
+The SENSOcare® safety technology thus permanently optimizes the heat supply and can protect your skin from burns.
 The infrared limit values (eyes and skin) are undercut.

 Sensocare